CSCfi/allas-cli-utils/help/lo-put.md

 By default this tool performs following operations:

-1. Ensures that you have working connection to Allas storage service.
+1. Ensures that you have working connection to the storage service.

 2. In case of directory, the content of the directory is collected into a single file (using tar command).

 3. By default the data is uploaded to Allas using rclone command and swift protocol.
-S3 protocol is available too.
+Lumi-o and Allas with S3 protocol is available too.

 NOTE!
 Data was compression with zstdmt command is no longer done by default before the upload.

-The location were data is stored in Allas can be defined with options --bucket (-b) and --object (-o).
+The location were data is stored in the storage server (Allas or Lumi-o) can be defined with options --bucket (-b) and --object (-o).

 The default option is that data that locates in:
   - scratch in Puhti is uploaded to bucket:  project_number-puhti-SCRATCH
   - scratch in Mahti is uploaded to bucket:  project_number-mahti-SCRATCH
   - projappl in Puhti is uploaded to bucket:  project_number-puhti-PROJAPPL
-  - projappl in Mahti is uploaded to bucket:  project_number-Mahti-PROJAPPL
+  - projappl in Mahti is uploaded to bucket:  project_number-mahti-PROJAPPL
   - LOCAL_SCRATCH in Puhti is uploaded to bucket: project_number-puhti-LOCAL_SCRATCH
+  - project in Lumi is uploaded to bucket:  project_number-lumi-o-project

-In other cases the data uploaded to by default : username-project_number-MISC
+  - flash in Lumi is uploaded to bucket:  project_number-lumi-o-flash In other cases the data uploaded to by default : username-project_number-MISC

 For example for user kkaytaj belonging in project_201234, data